Tiendil/feeds.fun/README.md

 - display news caption always in one line (hide too long captions)
 - check hiding already read news when open their body
 - mark news as read when clicking on header in body
+- remove input-marker?
+- news: right column does not placed at the right border of the window

 # Feeds Fun